SamMed05/sm_blog/_posts/2024-04-23-the-future-of-creativity-with-ai.md

 Also, I think **considering technical proficiency secondary to creativity is simply wrong**:

 * a photographer who understands and masters the principles of exposure, composition, and lighting can capture photographs that more effectively convey mood, emotion, and narrative depth, compared to the "*point and shoot*" approach of a beginner.
-* a music producer (like me) who understands well their DAW and the various concepts of music theory (melody, harmony, rhythm…), can create polished and interesting songs that convey emotion with more clarity and depth.
+* a music producer (like me, but I'm not an expert yet) who understands well their DAW and the various concepts of music theory (melody, harmony, rhythm…), can create polished and interesting songs that convey emotion with more clarity and depth.
-* a graphic designer who knows how to use layers, filters, typography and so on effectively allows them to produce visually beautiful and clean designs.
+* a graphic designer who knows how to use layers, filters, typography and so on can effectively produce visually beautiful and clean designs.

 You get the idea.

 All this to say that, at least from what I'm currently seeing, beginners will try to skip to the top by empowering themselves with AI.
-In reality, they'll have to _work their way up the ladder_ if they want to achieve success through their creative work, like everyone has done so far.
+In reality, though, they'll have to _work their way up the ladder_ if they want to achieve success through their creative work, like everyone has done so far.

 **_P.S.: I know this is a long and not very cohesive post, so here's a little AI-generated TLDR that sums it all up well, being accurate to what my thoughts are_**:

 ### TLDR;

-* Before the generative AI revolution, beginners faced obstacles that forced them to develop specific skills, enhancing their creative abilities over time
-* This has led to more meaningful artistic expressions
+* Before the generative AI revolution, beginners faced obstacles that forced them to develop specific skills, enhancing their creative abilities over time.
+This has led to more meaningful artistic expressions
 * AI presents a potential threat to human creativity, as reliance on it might lead to a decline in creative freedom and technical proficiency
 * Without prior experience and skill development, reliance on AI may result in superficial expressions devoid of substance.

+## Update <span class="caption">(02/07/2024)</span>

+After writing this post, musician, YouTuber and educator Rick Beato released a video that addresses arguments and concerns quite similar to mine, particularly regarding the world of music.
+Here's the video if you are curious:

+<div class="videowrapper"><iframe width="1280" height="720" src="https://www.youtube-nocookie.com/embed/1bZ0OSEViyo?t=296" title="The Real Reason Why Music Is Getting Worse" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div>

+He mainly discusses these key points:

+* Creative dependency and over-reliance on technology limit the ability of people to learn and innovate, causing the homogenization of music (or creative works in general).
+* With easier production of music, people will tend more and more to put quantity over quality, leading to an over-saturated environment that makes it difficult to find really good music.
+* Today, music (or content in general terms) is too easy to consume, compared to the past, therefore it is much less valued and impactful on people.

+As you can see from the first point, it seems like I'm not the only artist who is becoming worried about this "creativity decline" problem, and I hope with this post to let more people know about what we should expect and what to avoid in the future, preserving the meaningful, human part in our works.

-<span class="caption">Post thumbnail generated with Microsoft Designer Image Creator.</span>
+<span class="caption">Post thumbnail previously generated with Microsoft Designer Image Creator, then altered and retraced by hand.</span>